ShibbirAhmadCSE/Data-Science-and-Business-Analytics-Projects/Task-02 - Prediction using Unsupervised ML/README.md

 This is task-2 of the data science and business analytics internship of the Sparks Foundation.

-Objective: Predict on the optimum number of clusturs and present it virtually using given 'Iris' dataset
+Objective: Predict on the optimum number of clusturs and present it virtually using 'Iris' dataset

 Algorithm Used: K-Means Clustering